NSoni25/Portfolio_repository/README.md

 **Conclusion**

-In this Portfolio, we have learnt how to generate graph for a specific and also learnt some technqiues that are helpful in exploring the data set and can also help us in visualising the dataset.We have learnt about correlation and distribution of data among the variables of the dataset.The techniques and methodologies we have learnt in this portfolio will help us in prediction and modelling of data.
+The portfolio is all about analysing the data and we have also understood which graph is used in visualising the dataset.We have seen various kinds of plot  while analysing the dataset.We have learnt about correlation and distribution of data among the variables of the dataset.The techniques and methodologies we have learnt in this portfolio will also help us in prediction and modelling of data.

+Below are some key points.

+1.)
+We have seen positive correlation between various key variables in the dataset.

+2.)
+We have also seen monthly distance covered by race and ride for a given period of time.

+3.)
+We have also find out which workout_type are more popular in the dataset.

+4.)We have also the average of average speed.
+We can say that average speed is constant for races and rides in a month.

 Analysing COVID-19 Data
 =========================================================================